This is my search section here

 Detail:

-1. What is the significance of the family?
+1. What is the Significance of the Family?

-The story has been told of two young fish.
-They are swimming along, and they pass an older fish swimming the other direction.
-He nods at them and says, “Morning boys, how’s the water?”
-And the two young fish swim on for a bit, and eventually one of them looks over at the other and says, "What’s water?"
 The point of the story is that the most obvious, important realities are often the ones that are hardest to see and articulate.
-As George Orwell put it, “To see what is in front of one’s nose is a constant struggle.”
-This of course is a biblical truth.
-The Book of Proverbs tells us that wisdom must be “[searched for] as hidden treasure (Prove 2:4) – though it “calls out” “on the heights” and “beside the gates leading in the city” (Prov.
+As George Orwell put it like this, “To see what is in front of one’s nose is a constant struggle.”
+This sentiment is of course is a biblical truth as well.
+The Book of Proverbs tells us that wisdom must be searched for “as hidden treasure” (Prov 2:4)—though it “calls out on the heights” and “beside the gates leading in the city” (Prov.
 8:1-3).
-In this class, we are going to see that the family is just such a hidden-in-plain-view treasure.
+In this class, over the course of the next 13 weeks, we are going to see that the biblical concept of family is a hidden-in-plain-view treasure.

 To see this, we’ll look at the connection between marriage (which was covered in the last Core Seminar) and parenting, and then look at God’s purposes in ordaining families.

-1. Three views from the World.
+1. Three Views from the World

-1. God’s view
+1. God’s View

 Why is God so insistent that humans multiply?
 The answer is found when we consider that he created Adam and Eve in his image (Gen. 1:26-27).
-He wants his image-bearers to multiply because he wants more of his image spread throughout the world.
+He wants his image-bearers to multiply because he wants more of his image spread throughout the earth.
 And he decided to graciously share the privilege of creating humans made in his image with us.
 Theologian Bruce Ware writes,

-It is as if God said, “I created the first and original pair of human beings in my very image, and I could continue creating them unilaterally so that you would have no part to play.
-But instead, you are now to bring about human beings; you are to be fruitful and multiply and fill the earth with my greatest of all creations, humans made in my very image” (Father, Son, & Holy Spirit, p.
+“It is as if God said, ‘I created the first and original pair of human beings in my very image, and I could continue creating them unilaterally so that you would have no part to play.
+But instead, you are now to bring about human beings; you are to be fruitful and multiply and fill the earth with my greatest of all creations, humans made in my very image’” (Father, Son, & Holy Spirit, p.
 58).

 This is remarkable.
-God commanded Adam and Eve and us to bear and multiply his image in part “by procreation” (A. Kostenberger, God, Marriage & Family, p.
+God commanded Adam and Eve and even us to bear and multiply his image in part “by procreation” (A. Kostenberger, God, Marriage & Family, p.
 34).

 But God was not finished!
 He also gave the multiplying family massive significance in the history of redemption.
-We see this most immediately in the family of Abraham, whose lineage – whose family – God used to point to his plan of salvation for the nations (Gen. 26:4; cf. Gal.
+We see this most immediately in the family of Abraham, whose lineage—whose family—God used to point to his plan of salvation for the nations (Gen. 26:4; cf. Gal.
 3:29; 4:6-7).
 We also see it in the New Testament, especially as Paul shows how husbands and wives resemble Christ and the church (Eph.
 5:22-33).

-After all, both Satan and our culture, and even we in our sins, mar our families and distort their ability to image God.
-You might hear teaching like this and think, “My family might be a portrait of something, but it’s not God, the gospel, or the church!”
+After all, both Satan and our culture, and even we in our sins, mar our family portraits and distort our ability to image God.
+You might hear teaching like this and think, “You’re right!
+My family might be a portrait of something, but it’s not God, the gospel, or the church!”
+Truth be told, family is messy.

 Well, exactly.
 The very fact that we know that something is wrong is telling.
-Our bad experience, held up to God’s beautiful standard, works like a photo-negative to reveal the outlines of God’s design.
+Our bad experiences, held up to God’s beautiful standard, works like a photo-negative to reveal the outlines of God’s design.
 It’s true that, as J.I.
 Packer puts it, we often form a positive vision of the family “by contrast” (J.I.
 Packer, Knowing God, p.
 203).

 So instead, get excited about God’s purposes as the embodiment of what we know, deep down, our families need.
 And then we should trust in God’s ability to redeem our families, and to make them images of eternal truths!